alabamenhu/Intl-CLDR/README.md

-# CLDR for Perl 6
+# CLDR for Raku (née Perl 6)

-An attempt to bring in the data from CLDR into Perl 6 and much of the functionality of ICU as well.
+An attempt to bring in the data from CLDR into Raku and much of the functionality of ICU as well.
 The current module structure should be considered highly experimental.
 Pre-1.0 I will aim to keep method names, etc, available with similar interfaces, but the module used to import them may change.
 It's best to add version information to your use statement.